CBO: Repealing Health Coverage Mandate Would Save $338 Billion

 President Trump has pressed lawmakers to include the repeal of the individual mandate in the tax overhaul plan.
 He took to Twitter on Nov.
 1 and mused that it would be "great to Repeal the very unfair and unpopular Individual Mandate in ObamaCare."

-But on Monday, House Ways and Means Committee Chairman Kevin Brady said he's not inclined to add health care policies to the tax bill.
+But on Monday, House Ways and Means Committee Chairman Kevin Brady said he is not inclined to add health care policies to the tax bill.

 The new CBO report is an update of an estimate from last December that concluded that repealing the individual mandate would cut the deficit by about $416 billion over 10 years.

-Note: An earlier version of this story said the CBO predicted 10 percent annual increases in premiums if the individual mandate is removed.
-The agency predicts that average premiums would be 10 percent higher in most years.